Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: PA-Tool: Pretraining-Aligned Tool Schema Generation

 \subsection{Stage 2: Peakedness Computation}

-Following contamination detection principles \cite{dong2024generalizationmemorizationdatacontamination}, we analyze the local concentration of the output distribution to identify strongly memorized patterns.
-As illustrated in Figure~\ref{fig_overview}-2, for each candidate name $s_i$, we compute its peakedness score by counting how many similar candidate names the model generates around it.
-The intuition is that candidate names with many similar variants indicate pretrain-frequent patterns that the model generates consistently, while isolated candidates suggest less familiar patterns.
+Following contamination detection principles \cite{dong-etal-2024-generalization}, we analyze the local concentration of the output distribution to identify strongly memorized patterns.
+As illustrated in Figure~\ref{fig_overview}-2, for each candidate name $s_i$, we compute its peakedness score by counting how many similar candidate names the model generates.
+The intuition is that candidate names with many similar variants indicate patterns frequently encountered during pretraining that the model generates consistently, while isolated candidates suggest less familiar patterns.

 To quantify this clustering behavior, we first define a similarity threshold $\tau$ based on the maximum character length in the candidate set:

 where $\ell_{\max} = \max_{s_i \in \mathcal{C}} |s_i|$ is the maximum character length across all candidates, and $\alpha \in [0, 1]$ is a hyperparameter that controls the strictness of similarity.
 This length-adaptive threshold ensures that longer names are allowed proportionally more variation while maintaining consistent similarity criteria across different name lengths.